luisCossio/tarea1/README.md

 ```
 python NeuralNetwork.py
 ```
 This loads the dataset, split it and normalize it.
-Then trains the network, show the confusion and matrix and plot the error,
+Then trains the network, show the confusion and matrix and plot the error.

 ## Info